 - Heat both mixtures to around 160 F., try to keep both mixtures around this temp for 20 minutes.
 This will help kill bacteria and will also help your cream emulsify properly.

-- Add your water mixture into your oil mixture.
+- Add your water phase into your oil phase.

-- Using your stick blender, blend your mixture for at least 1 minute.
+- Using your immersion blender, blend your mixture for at least 1 minute.